edsandorf/cmdlr/README.md

 # cmdlR: Choice Modeling in R

 The problem of choice is fundamental to economics.
-Choice models are used to understand how people make choices in markets. cmdlR is an easy to use package for choice modeling in R. It contains several pre-programmed likelihood functions for the most common models and the framework is flexible so that the users can extend the functionality of the package with their own functions.
+Choice models are used to understand how people make choices in markets. cmdlR is a set of wrapper functions around a user written log-likelihood function.
+The package also contain several functions to check for local-optima, calculate welfare measures, compare results and make predictions.
+To get started, the package contains several examples with pre-programmed log-likelihood functions that can be easily tweaked by the user.

+# Release notes v.
+0.0.0.9000
+The package is currently not working, but is under development (16.03.2020).

 # How to install cmdlR?